dylanvicc/Sonic-NIO/README.md

 }
 ```

-Create a new decoder and encode a sample response.
+Create a new decoder and encode a sample response on data reception.
 Receives messages from the client based on the selector reactor pattern which is encapsulated by the demultiplexer.

 ```
 public class TestMessageDecoder implements MessageDecoder {